Oakland County Violation of Probation Attorney

 If you are on probation to judge in Oakland County, you know that a potential violation of probation can be very serious.

 Oakland County Courts Are Notorious for Tough Judges

 Where judges in other counties may be known for overlooking violations and giving second chances, Oakland County judges are known for tough and overly harsh punishments.
-Although the judges and prosecutors can be tough and often heartless, the highly experienced defense team with LEWIS & DICKSTEIN, P.L.L.C. has an unparalleled track record of successful defense and helping clients avoid jail or prison time.
+Although the judges and prosecutors can be tough and often heartless, the highly experienced Oakland County probation violation attorneys with LEWIS & DICKSTEIN, P.L.L.C. has an unparalleled track record of successful defense and helping clients avoid jail or prison time.

 - Failed drug or alcohol test

 - Failure to pay fines, costs or restitution